khale/academic-kickstart/content/authors/admin/_index.md

 - Principal Investigator
 ---

-I am an Assistant Professor in the [Department of Computer Science](http://cs.iit.edu/) at the [Illinois Institute of Technology](https://www.iit.edu).
+I am an Associate Professor in the [Department of Computer Science](http://cs.iit.edu/) at the [Illinois Institute of Technology](https://www.iit.edu).
 I lead the [laboratory for high-performance, experimental systems and architecture (HExSA)](#lab) where we focus on various aspects